saraNasser4/crypto-screener/README.md

 I needed to make the data looks stylish and change the style depends on what kind of data we render.

-##
+## Style Filter section

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+I wanted to make a search bar and sorting input so I can access my data more easliy up until now I only add the style there's no logic.

 ### Code Splitting